-If you're new to machine learning or TensorFlow, Cloud ML Engine doesn't abstract away the essentials of understanding your data and modeling its features.
-The good news is that you don't need to have a deep understanding of machine learning or TensorFlow to start working with the sample applications and tutorials.
+Cloud ML Engine doesn't abstract away the essentials of understanding your data and modeling its features.
+However, you don't need a deep understanding of either of these to start working with the sample applications and tutorials.
 You can use the samples as a foundation for your own machine learning applications.
-You'll also find some recommended resources to help you start exploring machine learning principles and techniques.

 What it does

 - Enables you to train machine learning models at scale by running TensorFlow training applications in the cloud.

 - Hosts those trained models for you in the cloud so that you can use them to get predictions about new data.

 Cloud ML Engine manages the computing resources that your training job needs to run, so you can focus more on your model than on hardware configuration or resource management.
 Your use of the training service is bounded by pricing and resource quota policy, but within those bounds, you have access to powerful scalable computing.

 Cloud ML Engine is designed to run your TensorFlow trainer with minimal alteration.
 However, there are a few required architectural choices and TensorFlow best practices that help your trainer work well with the Cloud ML Engine services.

 Cloud ML Engine is only one piece in the set of tools you need to make a complete machine learning solution.
 This section describes the end-to-end Cloud ML Engine experience.

 Prepare your trainer and data for the cloud